rahuldahal-zz/noteit/readme.md

 ## Contributing

-Follow [this](https://github.com/mynoteit/noteit/blob/master/CONTRIBUTING.md) contributing guideline to get the project up-and-running.
+Follow [this](https://github.com/mynoteit/noteit/blob/master/CONTRIBUTING.md) contributing guidelines to get the project up-and-running.

 ### See it live via [this beta link](https://mynoteit.herokuapp.com)